 There is a lot of misinformation that gets circulated about the impacts of raising the minimum wage.
 Unsurprisingly, a lot of that information comes from the big business lobby and politicians.
 Here are some helpful responses to some frequently asked questions.
-We'll continue to update this resource with more research and information.

 Will raising the minimum wage will cost low-wage workers their jobs?

 Although the big business lobby and politicians often make this argument, there is overwhelming evidence that this is not the case.
 In countless cities and states in the United States that have raised their minimum wage to $15 an hour the job losses predicted by the big business lobby didn’t happen.
 Instead, more jobs were created in the local economy.

 In Ontario, the provincial government raised the minimum wage from $11.65 to $14 an hour in 2018.
 That was a 21% increase in the minimum wage in a single year.
 Some economists and businesses predicted that over a hundred thousand jobs would be lost because employers couldn’t afford to pay workers a higher wage.
 The reality was that the Ontario economy added 78,000 full-time jobs and saw record low unemployment in 2018.

 Won’t raising the minimum wage hurt small businesses?